bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/gaussseidel_solve.md

 	! of iterations before the solver exits.
 An initial guess for the ! solution, `x0`, is given as an input.
 It stores the iterations of ! the Gauss-Seidel approximation to the solution x and is output as ! soon as the solver exits.
+	!
+An input that tells the algorithm to print the final convergence ! error and iteration count is also an input.
-	INTEGER, INTENT(IN) :: n, maxiter
+	INTEGER, INTENT(IN) :: n, maxiter, printit
 	REAL*8, INTENT(IN) :: A(n, n), b(n), tol
 	REAL*8, INTENT(INOUT) :: x0(n)